 Open Minded Research in Machine Learning

 Marcus Liwicki received his M.S. degree in Computer Science from the Free University of Berlin, Germany, in 2004, his PhD degree from the University of Bern, Switzerland, in 2007, and his habilitation degree at the Technical University of Kaiserslautern, Germany, in 2011.
-Currently he is chaired professor at Luleå University of Technology and a senior assistant in the University of Fribourg.
+Currently he is chaired professor in Machine Learning and vice-rector for AI at Luleå University of Technology.
 His research interests include machine learning, pattern recognition, artificial intelligence, human computer interaction, digital humanities, knowledge management, ubiquitous intuitive input devices, document analysis, and graph matching.
 From October 2009 to March 2010 he visited Kyushu University (Fukuoka, Japan) as a research fellow (visiting professor), supported by the Japanese Society for the Promotion of Science.
 In 2015, at the young age of 32, he received the ICDAR young investigator award, a bi-annual award acknowledging outstanding achievements of in pattern recognition for researchers up to the age of 40.

 Marcus Liwicki is a member of the IAPR, editor or regular reviewer for international journals, including IEEE Transactions on Pattern Analysis and Machine Intelligence, IEEE Transactions on Audio, Speech and Language Processing, International Journal of Document Analysis and Recognition (editor), Frontiers of Computer science (editor), Frontiers in Digital Humanities (editor), Pattern Recognition, and Pattern Recognition Letters.
 He is a member of governing board the International Graphonomics Society and a member of the International Association for Pattern Recognition where he is Vice president of the Technical Committee 6.
 He chaired several International Workshops on Automated Forensic Handwriting Analysis and the International Workshop on Document Analysis Systems 2014.
 Furthermore he serves as program committee member and reviewer of various International Conferences and workshops in the area of Computer Vision, Pattern Recognition and Document Analysis as well as Machine Learning and E-Learning.
 Since 2010 he is the organizer of the discussion groups on the Workshops on Document Analysis and Recognition